ZhelunChen/HILFT-ASHP-DEMO/README.md

 ### EnergySave
 Same as **Default** except:
-- Occupant behaviors: 6 (86%) occupants care energy saving with 90% restriction probability
+- Occupant behaviors: 6 (86%) occupants care about saving energy with 90% restriction probability

 ### TES
 Same as **Default** except: